HaakonSvane/LightestCoin/README.md

 <div style="text-align: center;">
 <img src="https://latex.codecogs.com/png.image?\dpi{110}&space;W(n)&space;=\left&space;\lceil{log_3(n)}\right&space;\rceil,&space;n&space;\in&space;\mathbb{Z^&plus;}" title="W(n) =\left \lceil{log_3(n)}\right \rceil, n \in \mathbb{Z^+}" />
 </div>
+using this apporach.

 ### How does the algorithm work?
 The algorithm follows the same procedure as mentioned above in a recursive manner.
+It is similar to binary search in the sense that it divides and subdivides smaller and smaller chunks of searchable data.
 Whenever it encounters a number of coins that 3 does not divide, it weighs the two largest stacks.
 The plot below shows the number of weighings simulated for n = 1...100 as well as the theoretical maximum plotted as a red line.